TheRenegadeCoder/SnakeMD/docs/docs/element-api.rst

 Element Interface
 -----------------

+Broadly speaking, anything that can be rendered as markdown is known as an element.
+Below is the element interface.

 .. autoclass:: snakemd.Element
    :members:
    :undoc-members:
    :show-inheritance:
+   :special-members: __str__

+For practical purposes, elements cannot be constructed directly.
-Elements are then broken down into two main types: block and inline.
+Instead, they are broken down into two main categories: block and inline.

 Block Elements